 Why not discover your military heritage?

-How about you look to find out whether your ancestors fought in the Civil War.
+How about you research whether your ancestors fought in the Civil War.
 Not only will you be able to discover ‘new’ ancestors along the way but you can preserve and pass down this information to generations to come.

 The Ancestry website is a great site for you to start your journey.
 This popular genealogy search website has many military records for you to check and find your war ancestors.